How to Manage Pests

 Examine one 24-inch twig on the northeast side of 10 trees in each of four rows (for a total of 40 twigs) distributed throughout the orchard.
 On each twig count the number of scales and determine the average number of scales by dividing the total number in the sample by 40.
 If there is more than an average of one scale per twig and heavy production of sooty mold is occurring, the orchard may require an immediate treatment.
 If the population on twigs or leaves is observable but sooty mold is not a problem, then it is best to postpone treatments until fall when scales are small, positioned on leaves on the outside of the tree, and generally easier to control.

-To sample for citricola scale in late summer, walk down four evenly spaced rows of the block.
+To sample for citricola scale in summer, walk down four evenly spaced rows of the block.
 In each row, pick one leaf from the northeast corner of 25 trees.
 Examine the scale on the underside of the leaf to determine if they are alive or dead.
 Count the number of leaves in the 25-leaf sample that are infested with live scale (presence-absence sampling).
 Record results (example form— ).
-A treatment is warranted if one or more of the four rows has 13 or more leaves infested with live citricola scale in a 25-leaf sample.
-If 5 to 12 leaves are infested, the population is building and should be watched very closely.
-If four or fewer leaves are infested, then a treatment is not needed this season.
+A treatment is warranted if one or more of the four rows has 5 or more leaves infested with live citricola scale in a 25-leaf sample.
+If four or fewer leaves are infested, then treatment could wait until the following season.

 Alternatively, count the number of nymphs on those 100 leaves (4 rows x 25 leaves) and if there are more than 0.5 nymphs per leaf then treatment is needed.